ndlib/dam-ecosystem-mapping/README.md

 Pending | [Seaside](https://seaside.library.nd.edu) | -
 First Pass | [Sipity](https://deposit.library.nd.edu) | [Diagram](./plantuml/sipity.svg)

 ### States

+* Pending - Waiting on a conversation to better understand
 * First Pass - Written as a matter of starting a conversation.

+### Concering Applications

+This documentation does not look to articulate what "goes in" an application.
+Instead to define the technology (in particular storage) and interactions between systems.